Nerima: Toshima clan rule

 During the Heian period, most of Nerima was part of Toshima District (豊嶋郡, Toshima-gun), which included the city of Edo, in Musashi Province.
 By the end of the Heian period, the Toshima clan had control of the district.

-During the beginning of the Muromachi period, the Toshima clan, who had power at the mouth of the Arakawa River, expanded their territory along the Shakujii River, and eventually built Nerima Castle and Shakujii Castle (now Shakujii Park).
-The Toshima clan continued to rule until Toshima Yasutsune, the lord of Shakujii Castle, was defeated on April 28, 1477, by Ōta Dōkan, a vassal of the Uesugi clan who built Edo Castle.
+During the beginning of the Muromachi period, the Toshima clan, who had power at the mouth of the Arakawa River, expanded their territory along the Shakujii River, and eventually built Nerima Castle (now Nerima-jōshi Park) and Shakujii Castle (now Shakujii Park).
+The Toshima clan continued to rule until Toshima Yasutsune, the lord of Shakujii Castle, was defeated on 28 April 1477, by Ōta Dōkan, a vassal of the Uesugi clan who built Edo Castle.